csingley/ibflex/README.rst

 Breaking Changes in Version 0.13
 ===================================

+Don't upgrade to version 0.13 if you don't want to rewrite your code.

 Version 0.13 is a near-complete rewrite, with different data structures.
 Instead of returning nested dictionaries, ``ibflex.parser.parse()`` now returns object instances (subclasses of ``ibflex.Types.FlexElement``).